-Our 4th June Jewellery & Watches auction will include a single-owner collection of approx. 400 stick-pins ranging from the late Georgian era to the early 20th century.
+Our 4th June Jewellery & Watches auction includes a single-owner collection of approx. 400 stick-pins ranging from the late Georgian era to the early 20th century.
 This wide-ranging selection was assembled over a lifetime of collecting by a late relative of the vendor, and includes gem-set and cameo examples, mourning & memorial pins, insect motifs, hunting interest, yacht club burgees and reverse painted intaglios, amongst many others.

 Despite their rather mundane function as a means of securing neckwear, stick-pins (or tie-pins) soon became decorative sartorial features which the wearer would use to display their wealth, popular motifs or to illustrate their personal interests and affiliations.